 Catalyst Behavioral Sciences

-Dr. Carden designed and executed consumer insights projects for Fortune 500 companies (e.g., P&G, J&J, Intel) to address, e.g., brand positioning, segmentation, new product development, and pricing optimization challenges using methods from cognitive and behavioral science.
+Dr. Carden designed and executed consumer insights projects for Fortune 500 companies (e.g., P&G, J&J, Intel) to address brand positioning, segmentation, new product development, and pricing optimization challenges using methods from cognitive and behavioral science.

-Dr. Carden also supported expert witness, Dr. David Neal, in conducting consumer behavior and perception research for 20+ trademark and patent infringement and deceptive advertising disputes.
-He has advanced the field of trademark and false advertising survey research, contributing research assistance to a paper in a leading treatise in the field, see David Neal, “Psychological Considerations in Designing Trademark and False Advertising Survey Questionnaires” in Trademark and Deceptive Advertising Surveys: Law, Science, and Design, 273-290 (Shari S. Diamond & Jerre B. Swann, eds.
+Dr. Carden supported expert witness, Dr. David Neal, in conducting consumer behavior and perception research for 20+ trademark infringement and deceptive advertising disputes.
+Lucas helped advance the field of trademark and false advertising survey research by contributing research assistance to a chapter in a leading treatise in the field, see David Neal, “Psychological Considerations in Designing Trademark and False Advertising Survey Questionnaires” in Trademark and Deceptive Advertising Surveys: Law, Science, and Design, 273-290 (Shari S. Diamond & Jerre B. Swann, eds.
 2022).

 - Assistant Professor (Teaching), Psychology